 This is for academics who want to refresh or rethink a specific module.
-On this route, Diversity Mark Officers (specially trained student interns) partner with academics to review the content of a specific module, challenge assumptions, and embed inclusive pedagogy in ways that feel meaningful and sustainable.
+On this route, Diversity Mark Officers (specially trained student interns) and librarians partner with academics to review the content of a specific module, challenge assumptions, and embed inclusive pedagogy in ways that feel meaningful and sustainable.

 After submitting relevant evidence of this process, academics receive a Diversity Mark Module Award and a logo to add to their module — a clear, visible recognition of their work to create a more inclusive curriculum.

 This route is designed for academics looking to develop inclusive teaching, curriculum and assessment design practices beyond a single module.
 It involves engagement in a Designing Inclusive Modules Retreat — a collaborative, immersive space to rethink teaching and curriculum design practices through a diversity and inclusion lens.
-After submitting relevant evidence of this process, academics receive a Diversity Mark Practitioner Award — a recognition of their inclusive teaching and curriculum design practices and their commitment to enhancing student belonging.
-University of Kent staff can find out more on SharePoint.

 Dr Diana Cole and Diversity Mark Officer Raahavy Rasaiya 2024